 Last week’s crude oil inventory data

-US commercial crude oil inventories rose by about 1.67 MMbbls (million barrels) for the week ending July 22, 2016, as compared to the previous week.
-Inventories were at 521.13 MMbbls for the week ending July 22, 2016, according to data released by the EIA (US Energy Information Administration) on July 27, 2016.
+US commercial crude oil inventories rose by about 1.4 MMbbls (million barrels) for the week ending July 29, 2016—compared to the previous week.
+Inventories were at 522.54 MMbbls for the week ending July 29, 2016, according to data released by the EIA (U.S. Energy Information Administration) on August 3, 2016.

 Inventory spread and crude oil

-US crude oil and petroleum product inventories (excluding strategic petroleum reserves) were ~1,387 million barrels—historic high levels for the week ending July 22.
+US crude oil and petroleum product inventories (excluding strategic petroleum reserves) were ~1,389.7 MMbbls—historic high levels for the week ending July 29.
 Since July 1, 2016, US crude oil and petroleum product inventories had been making new historic highs.
 This contributed to weakness in crude oil prices in the past month.

 However, a seasonal study of gasoline inventories indicates that inventories usually start to fall in August.
 If this happens this year as well, it could support oil prices.
-US total motor gasoline inventory is now about 11.7% above its five-year average.
+The gasoline inventory fell by 3.3 MMbbls for the week ending on July 29, 2016.
+Now, the US total motor gasoline inventory is about 10.9% above its five-year average.

-It will be interesting to see the impact of the EIA’s inventory data for the week ending July 29, 2016.
-This data will be released on August 3, 2016.
+It will be interesting to see the impact of the EIA’s inventory data for the week ending August 5, 2016.
+The data will be released on August 10, 2016.

 Impact on stocks and ETFs